Jbanas89/Jbanas89/README.md

 - 💬 Ask me about ...
 Anything.
 I am fairly new to programming but I am here to learn and help others if I can.
 - 📫 How to reach me: ...
 On GitHub or banas.josh89@gmail.com
 - 😄 Pronouns: ...
 He/ Him
 - ⚡ Fun fact: ...
-I have an orange cat named Chester.
+I have an orange cat named Chester 😼